sistemica/http-redis-proxy/README.md

 # Redis HTTP Proxy with Dashboard

 A comprehensive HTTP-to-Redis communication system with integrated monitoring dashboard and flexible backend configuration options.
+This system decouples HTTP requests from backend processing using Redis pub/sub, enabling more flexible and scalable architectures.

 ## System Architecture